openknowledge/workshop-cloudland-2023-cloud-muffel/1_lift_and_shift/README.md

     - If everything is fine, the URL `http://$DOMAIN/categories` should return some data

+---

+NOTE: This only works when the frontend is running locally (and NOT in GitHub Codepsaces)

 5. Connect the frontend to the EC2 instance

     - Adjust the showcase "0 – Lift & Shift" in showcases.ts
     - Set the base URL using the domain of your EC2 instance (e.g. `http://$DOMAIN`)
     - Select showcase "0 – Lift & Shift" and check if the app works properly

+---

 6. Terminate the EC2 instance